huggingface/transformers/examples/research_projects/xls_r/README.md

 ## Communication and Problems

 If you encounter any problems or have any questions, you should use one of the following platforms depending on your type of problem.
-Hugging Face is a "open-source-first" organization meaning that we'll try to solve all problems in the most public and most transparent way possible so that everybody in the community profits.
+Hugging Face is an "open-source-first" organization meaning that we'll try to solve all problems in the most public and most transparent way possible so that everybody in the community profits.

 The following table summarizes what platform to use for which problem.

-- Problem/question/bug with the 🤗 Datasets library that you think is a general problems that also impacts other people, please open an [Issues on Datasets](https://github.com/huggingface/datasets/issues/new?assignees=&labels=bug&template=bug-report.md&title=) and ping @anton-l and @patrickvonplaten.
+- Problem/question/bug with the 🤗 Datasets library that you think is a general problem that also impacts other people, please open an [Issues on Datasets](https://github.com/huggingface/datasets/issues/new?assignees=&labels=bug&template=bug-report.md&title=) and ping @anton-l and @patrickvonplaten.
-- Problem/question/bug with the 🤗 Transformers library that you think is a general problems that also impacts other people, please open an [Issues on Transformers](https://github.com/huggingface/transformers/issues/new?assignees=&labels=&template=bug-report.md&title=) and ping @anton-l and @patrickvonplaten.
+- Problem/question/bug with the 🤗 Transformers library that you think is a general problem that also impacts other people, please open an [Issues on Transformers](https://github.com/huggingface/transformers/issues/new?assignees=&labels=&template=bug-report.md&title=) and ping @anton-l and @patrickvonplaten.
 - Problem/question with a modified, customized training script that is less likely to impact other people, please post your problem/question [on the forum](https://discuss.huggingface.co/) and ping @anton-l and @patrickvonplaten.
 - Questions regarding access to the OVHcloud GPU, please ask in the Discord channel **#ovh-support**.
-- Other question regarding the event, rules of the event, or if you are not sure where to post your question, please ask in the Discord channel **#sprint-discussions**.
+- Other questions regarding the event, rules of the event, or if you are not sure where to post your question, please ask in the Discord channel **#sprint-discussions**.

 ## Talks